Danny Ward (English footballer): Cardiff City

 During the 2017 summer transfer window, Rotherham accepted a £1.6 million plus add-ons bid from Cardiff City for Ward, completing the move on 23 June 2017, signing a three-year deal that will last until the summer of 2020.
 He made his debut for the club on the opening day of the 2017–18 season, during a 1–0 victory over Burton Albion as a substitute in place of Junior Hoilett.
 Ward scored his first goal for the club at Fulham in a 1–1 draw, on 9 September.
 Following an injury to Kenneth Zohore, Ward saw a successful run in the starting line up scoring three in six games, one of which (against Nottingham Forest) was nominated for the EFL Goal of the Month, before surgery ruled him out for up 3 months.
 Cardiff were promoted to the Premier League at the end of the season.

 Ward made his return in the opening game of the following season, a 2–0 loss at Bournemouth.
 He scored his first Premier League goal in a 2–3 defeat to Arsenal on 2 September 2018.
 Cardiff, however, were eventually relegated as Ward endured an injury hit season managing to make 16 appearances in total.

 Ward missed the first month of the 2019–20 Championship season through injury, making his comeback in a 1–0 victory over Middlesbrough, followed by his first goal of the season at Hull City in a 2–2 draw.
 This was followed by a brace at West Bromwich Albion on 5 October.

 Return to Huddersfield

 On 17 August 2020, Ward re-joined Huddersfield Town, signing a three-year deal.
 On 22 January 2022, he scored a hat-trick in a 4–3 victory away to Reading – Huddersfield's first league hat-trick since Ward himself scored one in 2014.

+Ward was released upon the expiration of his contract at the end of the 2024–25 season.